jhashilpa/BigFridaySales-Prediction-Elastic-Beanstalk-Deployment-/README.md

 # BigFridaySales-Prediction-Elastic-Beanstalk-Deployment-
 The dataset used for the project comprises of sales transactions captured at a retail store.
 It has 550,068 rows and 12 columns.
 For each transaction row, age of the customer, city category, occupation, marital status, product category, etc. are captured.
-The target variable is the purchase amount, or the money spent on each transaction by the customer 1>The entire dataset was then clustered using Kprototypes, following models were developed for each specific cluster.
+The target variable is the purchase amount, or the money spent on each transaction by the customer.

+1>The entire dataset was then clustered using Kprototypes, following models were developed for each specific cluster.

 2>The machine learning algorithms used for the implementation of the system are Multiple Regression, Lasso Regression, Regressor Tree, Random Forest Regression, and Deep learning algorithm like the Multi-Layer Perceptron Model.